radarlabs/radar-sdk-js/README.md

 });
 ```

 `error` will be null for a successfull call.
-Errors thrown by the Radar SKD include:
+Errors thrown by the Radar SDK include:

 - `ERROR_PUBLISHABLE_KEY`: the SDK was not initialized
 - `ERROR_PERMISSIONS`: the user has not granted location permissions for the website